Title : A long ethnocentric barrier Author : Meenakshi Jain Publication : The Hindustan Times Date : February 24, 1997

 In this deadlocked situation it may seem perverse to claim that a homogenised Hindu society is very much in the offing - a social order, sanskritised and brahmanised to a degree never before in the country's history.
 The widespread anti-brahmin sentiments notwithstanding, we seem forward bound.

 The roots of this development can be traced to the reform movement two hundred years ago when a concerted effort began to remake Hindu society.
 Down with brahmins, up with brahmanical values seemed to be the undeclared motto of the reformers.
 It was this apparent paradox that led scholars to describe socio-religious reform in Hindu India as "double-edged sword" that tended to reinforce superior values even as it sought to undermine superiority itself.
+Till about a hundred years ago, village goddesses as localised forms of Devi - the Goddess - constituted the single most important category of deities worshipped in the Indian countryside.
+In contrast to the great gods who were linked to the universe as celestial space, goddesses were tied to the world and the earth.
+Bhudevi, for instance, was earth divinized.

 The divinity rubbed off on the village goddesses as well.
 They were the presiding deities of their little kingdoms, their sovereignty being coterminous with the boundaries of the settlement.
 They were responsible for the protection of the populace within the village precincts.
 Agricultural production and human reproduction were also dependent on their grace.
 Thus Village India was dotted with countless shrines of mata, amman, and so on.
 Whatever their local name or form, all village goddesses shared certain common features.
 The vast majority were represented without male consorts.
 Though not necessarily unmarried, they stood alone in their temples.
 The Tamil village goddess Angalamman, for example, was depicted both as an auspicious married woman with sons, and as a virgin without husbands.
 In both cases the male consort was absent.

+Goddesses could stand and act alone because they embodied shakti, the energising power.
+Such single goddesses, however, were generally perceived as dangerous, quickly angered and bloodthirsty.
+They demanded animal sacrifices as appeasement, a trait which further set them apart from the great deities of Hinduism who., were, all vegetarian.
 But in the modern era, village goddesses underwent a metamorphosis.
 Dietary reform now became the rage.
 The brahmanical commitment to vegetarianism was elevated to an all-India ideal.
 Overnight, Mahatma Gandhi made it the new moral imperative.
 By making all Hindus pure and superior, he struck a powerful blow at caste inequality.

 The emphasis on vegetarianism had a telling effect on the position of the village goddesses.
 Here, too, Gujarat led the way.
 The state had witnessed powerful Vaishnava devotionalist movements which vigorously opposed animal sacrifices.
 This triggered off a reform of village goddesses.
 They were either made vegetarian, or, if they still demanded animal sacrifices, abandoned.
 The overall result was a marked decline in the popularity of village goddesses.